apoorvgupta0709/krishacademy/README_RAG.md

 ## 📬 Contact

-For help, open an issue or connect with [@apoorvgupta0709](https://github.com/apoorvgupta0709).
+For help, open an issue or connect with [@apoorvgupta0709](https://github.com/apoorvgupta0709)

----

-## 📜 License

-MIT License.
-Use freely with attribution.